Frequently Asked Questions

 Do I have a choice of drum sounds?

 Yes.
 We have a large array of drums to choose from.
-Drum set is an interesting and very versatile instrument (although multiple components comprise a drum set, we consider it one instrument).
+Drum set is an interesting and very versatile instrument (although multiple components comprise a drum set, it is one instrument).
 Many factors go into the sound produced and captured by a drum kit, such as head selection, tuning, dampening, microphone selection/positioning, drum or even stick choice.
-Snare drum choice lends a defining character toward the overall sound of the kit, vibe and ultimately the song.
-Various other percussion instruments are also at our disposal.
-This is why it is always important to communicate what you want in your sound.
-Feel free to send a sample (another recording or band) of the sound you are looking for, and everything will be done to meet your vision.
+Snare drum choice lends a significant defining character toward the overall sound of the kit, vibe and ultimately the song.
+Various other percussion instruments are also available.
+This is why it is always important to clearly communicate what you want.
+Feel free to send a sample (another recording or band) of the sound you are looking for, and every effort will be made to meet your vision.

 what about security and protection of my music?

 Exchange of files are kept as secure as possible, while maintaining a reasonable level of convenience.
-Various means can be used for file delivery/exchange, such as email, Dropbox (highly secure), or other online services.
+Various means can be used for file delivery/exchange, such as email, Dropbox (highly secure), or other online services are utilized.
 Private secure login information will also be provided.
 Dropbox is preferred, as it is extremely secure, convenient and reliable.
 Email attachments to send the initial tracks is common, and also to preview preliminary drum sub-mixes.
 Although common email is less secure, most people prefer this method for convenience.
-Just keep in mind that some Internet Service Providers (ISPs) have restrictions on file sizes for email attachments, while Dropbox is never an issue.
+Just keep in mind that some Internet Service Providers (ISPs) have restrictions on file sizes for email attachments, while Dropbox is never an issue with large files.
 Once in house, the utmost in security of your music is afforded.
 Finally, it is highly suggested that your material be copyright protected (see below).

 Are there any copyright concerns?